tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “Everything in the cosmos is interconnected.”

-Knox poked his head up, curious for a moment, before stretching out and closing his eyes once more.
+Knox poked his head up, curious for a moment, before stretching and closing his eyes once more.
 Scorpion Dave took another huge toke, exhaling thick tendrils of smoke from his nostrils as he continued.
 “Weed may help you open your third eye, but the question is, what are you seeing?”

-My vision started to quake.
-The outer boundaries of my peripheral sight warped and flexed as if my visual field had suddenly become elastic.
+My visual field flexed, the outer boundaries of my peripheral vision warping as if elastic.
 Scorpion Dave’s voice devolved to a distant, hollow drone.
-It reverberated and echoed, as if I was listening to him through an old P.A. system.
+It reverberated and echoed, as if I was listening to him through old stadium speakers.

 “Don’t worry, bro, weeeeee’re gonna get you right.”
 He laughed, “Oh yes.
 Weeeee’re gonna get you riiiiiight.”

 Over the course of the next few hours, things took a strange turn.
 I blacked out a few times.
 In the brief slices of consciousness in between, I saw things… odd things.
 I couldn’t tell if they were real or imagined.

 One time, I opened my eyes and saw Scorpion Dave hovering over me.
-He had some sort of deer antler headdress atop his matted hair like a crown.
+The room was awash in red lights and he had some sort of deer antler headdress atop his matted hair like a crown.
 Bits of bone and beads dangled beneath from corded leather strands.
-He held sticks of lit sage, wafting smoke all over while performing some kind of strange chant.
+He held sticks of lit sage, wafting smoke all over while performing some kind of strange ritualistic chant.

 Another time, I woke up and he was inches close, nose to nose, eyes staring deep into mine.
-He had the strangest smile, and I could see the glimmer of fresh saliva coating his teeth.
+War paint streaked his face and he had the oddest smile, the slick of fresh saliva coating his teeth.

 I finally came to after sunset.
 I didn’t bring up the fever dream shenanigans.
 I was too distracted by ravenous hunger.
 My stomach growled from neglect.
 Scorpion Dave didn’t have much around in the way of food.
 I scrounged through his cabinets, finding an old tin of beef jerky and a half bag of stale chips.
 Knox and I scarfed them down without second thought.

 My gut roared, unhappy at the rotten fuel.
 I stumbled into the John, dropped my jeans, and blasted the bowl.
-I was in the middle of pinching my nose and spraying lemon air freshener when I heard something outside.
-A tumbling shrill whine, like a diving slide-whistle, nearing from the distance.
-It sounded like an incoming missile or bomb.
-I stood up and peeked out of the porthole window behind the toilet.
-I couldn’t see much but was able to make out a faint trail of fire slicing across the twilight sky.
+I sprayed lemon air freshener, hearing a high-pitched whistle slicing through the air outside.
+It sounded like an inbound missile.
+I peeked out of the window above the toilet and saw a faint trail of fire knifing across the sky.

-“What the hell is—”
+“What the hell—"

+BOOM!

 The trailer rocked from a violent shockwave.
-I pitched face-first into the door, landing hard on the floor, drenched in brown, goopy water.
+I pitched face-first onto the floor, drenched in brown water.
 I felt the bridge of my nose, checking to see if it was broken.
 It wasn’t.

 *Lucky.
 If you call being coated in crap, lucky.*